Visitors are often surprised to learn that more than 100 000 threatened and endangered sea turtles nest on Florida beaches every

 Getting a chance to see a sea turtle in action takes some planning but those who’ve done it say it's a memorable experience.

 On a typical turtle tour visitors are led to a spot on the beach where a sea turtle is digging a hole a foot or two deep with her hind flippers.
 The turtle then starts filling the nest with soft-shelled eggs the size of table tennis balls.
 After laying her eggs she refills the nest with sand and heads back into the ocean.
 The whole process takes 30 to 60 minutes.

-On turtle walks, a hushed circle of humans is witness to the spectacle.
-Two months later, the eggs hatch and scores of tiny turtles emerge from the sand at night and clamber into the water.
+On turtle walks a hushed circle of humans watches the spectacle.
+Two months later the eggs hatch and scores of tiny turtles emerge from the sand at night and clamber into the water.

-Florida’s most common variety of sea turtle is the loggerhead, which averages 200 to 250 pounds.
-Larger leatherbacks and green turtles nest here in smaller numbers, but turtle walk participants are not allowed to watch them lay eggs because leatherbacks and greens are endangered and the presence of people might be disturb the nesting, according to Rebecca Mott, education manager at the Loggerhead Marinelife Center in Juno Beach.
+Florida’s most common variety of sea turtle is the loggerhead which averages 200 to 250 pounds.
+Larger leatherbacks and green turtles nest here in smaller numbers but turtle walk participants are not allowed to watch them lay eggs because leatherbacks and greens are endangered and the presence of people might be disturb the nesting.

 Here are some quick tips about sea-turtle walks:

 ● You'll be with a group of 20 or 40 people.
 All sea-turtle walk programs are required to begin with an information session or talk.
 During that time most programs send out scouts to find nesting sea turtles for the group to observe.

 ● You must be able to walk a mile or two on sand.